top of page

 The school’s curriculum is integrated across the subject domains of mathematics, engineering, science, and the humanities (including the arts).
 The framework focuses on integrating all strands of academic disciplines: from ELA to the so-called STEAM fields (science, technology, engineering, arts and math).
 The curriculum framework recognizes that learning and its associated technologies need to be driven by social goals and that innovation is ideally guided by lessons learned from history, philosophical study, and artistic and poetic exploration.
 Instead of being primarily formed around and centered on “big ideas”, the framework centers on deceptively simple, ageless, and universal questions that we began asking ourselves not long after we acquired language; questions for which we still today seek better answers.

-Lang students engage with deep Socratic questioning throughout each school year — course and unit-related questioning that in grades K-7 are based on that year’s school-wide theme.
-In grades 8-12, the big questions are defined by a five year scope and sequence that prepare students for a successful post-secondary education.
+Lang students engage with deep Socratic questioning throughout each school year — course and unit-related questioning that in grades 1-5 are based on that year’s school-wide theme.
+In grades 6-12, the big questions are defined by a five year scope and sequence that prepare students for a successful post-secondary education.
 Good universal questions can be engaged with at all levels, allowing for effective in-class differentiation.
 In each unit’s lessons, teachers across grades posit to students a set of developmentally appropriate essential questions that help them pursue thoughtful responses to the core complexities that the bigger, ageless, and universal questions expose.
 As an organizing curricular structure, this integrated framework recognizes that each learner has their own launch point and journey toward mastery in each subject.
 The framework’s implicit assumption is that even our youngest students have intellectual lives rich with complex concepts about how and why the world works as it does.
-Kindergarten and doctoral students alike can engage at their own level with inquiry.
+First graders and doctoral students alike can engage at their own level with inquiry.
 Along with learning foundational skills, know-how (content area-specific practical skills), and know-what (content area-specific knowledge) in each course, all students explore how the unit's organizing questions intersect with and interrogate that course’s content.

 We support, nurture, inspire, and challenge students as they journey from elementary through high school and as they become productive artists, writers, entrepreneurs, scientists, mathematicians, engineers, and all the other richly diverse roles we take on as adults in our work lives.
 Lang’s assumption is that school is our students’ first workplace and, thus, should be an examined and values driven experience.
 True to an interdisciplinary approach, core skills like encoding and decoding, evaluating resources, and configuring and imagining the state of the physical world around us are taught throughout the curriculum and across subjects.